dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 - Sending and forwarding of one or more end marker to the source NG- RAN node
 - External PDU Session point of interconnect to Data Network.
-- PDU session type: IPv4, IPv6, Ethernet, Unstructured (type of PDU totally transparent t-the 5GS)
+- PDU session type: IPv4, IPv6, Ethernet, Unstructured (type of PDU totally transparent to  5GS)
 - Activation and release of the UP connection of an PDU session, upon UE transition between the CM-IDLE and CM-CONNECTED states(i.e. activation and release of N3 tunnelling towards the access network)
 - Data forwarding between the SMF and the UE or DN (e.g. IP address allocation or DN authorization during the establishment of a PDU session)
-- Packet routing and forwarding (e.g. support of Uplink classifier t-route traffic flows to an instance of a data network, support of Branching point t-support IPv6 multi-homed PDU session>
+- Packet routing and forwarding (e.g. support of Uplink classifier to route traffic flows to an instance of a data network, support of Branching point to support IPv6 multi-homed PDU session>
-- Branching Point to support routing of traffic flows of an IPv6 multi-homed PDU session t-a data network, based on the source Prefix of the PDU
+- Branching Point to support routing of traffic flows of an IPv6 multi-homed PDU session to a data network, based on the source Prefix of the PDU
 - User Plane part of policy rule enforcement (e.g.  Gating, Redirection, Traffic steering)
 - Uplink Classifier enforcement to support routing traffic flows to a data